centreon/centreon-archived/doc/fr/developper/writestreamconnector.rst

 * toto="A string"
 * toto=0 (surprising!)

-It will write *Bad* in those cases:
+It will write *Bad* in these cases:

 * toto=nil (by default a variable is nil, which means not defined)
 * toto=false